nuuuwan/news_lk3_data/README.md

 “Sri Lanka will always have my utmost best efforts as a player, and I will support and stand by my team and leadership as always,” said Wanindu Hasaranga in his resignation letter.

 “Sri Lanka Cricket, while accepting his resignation, wishes to state that Hasaranga will remain an important player for us in our international cricketing plans,” the SLC statement said.

+Batsman Charith Asalanka is tipped to be appointed as the next Sri Lanka T20I captain, according to sources.

 Wanindu’s resignation comes following Sri Lanka’s group stage exit from the 2024 men’s T20I World Cup last month.